loeeeee/loe-handbook-of-gpu-in-lxc/src/mount-host-volume.md

 # Mount host volume in LXC

 This part of the guide is about mounting a directory from the host to a unprivileged container.
-The directory can be a SMB or a NFS share that is already mounted on the host, or any other local directory, as long as they have proper permission set.
+The directory can be a SMB or a NFS share that is already mounted on the host, or any other local directory.

 ## Mount the directory